spotfiresoftware/tibco-streaming-samples/testing/README.md

 # Testing

-How to test TIBCO&reg; Streaming 11.0.1 projects.
+How to test Spotfire&reg; Streaming 11.0.1 projects.

 Samples :